OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 Another potential attack is called "DNS Poisoning".
 It is a "highly deceptive cyber attack in which hackers redirect web traffic toward fake web servers and phishing websites".
 A web page could appear that looks like a normal login page for a business like GMail, Kraken, etc., but in reality it could be a phishing site made to steal your login information (email/username/password).

 Separate machines on the same network will not prevent this, as the traffic passes through the router for both machines, so the solution is to have separate networks and to verify website certificates.
-Some VPN providers use their own DNS servers through the software pakcage they provide, so this could prevent this type of attack as well.
+Some VPN providers use their own DNS servers through the software package they provide, so this could prevent this type of attack as well.

 Malware can also have the functionality to "attack" a computer's clipboard.
 The malware could check the clipboard at a set interval to see if any cryptocurrency addresses are detected in it.
 If they are, it would then replace the one in the clipboard with one of the hacker's cryptocurrency addresses, which means the cryptocurrency would then be sent to the hacker.
 The beginning and end may match, but this requires extra functionality on the part of the malware, as it would need to generate wallets on the fly and exfiltrate the keys to the hacker.